Omii2899/Brain-Tumor-Classification/README.md

 </ol>

-### Running the Project
+### Running the data pipeline
-To run the project, you can use Docker for containerization.
+To run the pipeline, you can use Docker for containerization.

 1. Build the Docker Image
 ```
-docker build -t your-image-name:tag .
+docker build -t image-name:tag .
 ```
 2. Verify the image
 ```